adbt-lang/adbt/README.md

 <br>

 The newline will be present in the output/compiled filter file.
-Used to improve readability and/or organize your rules, see [examples](#-examples) below.
+Used to improve readability and/or organize your rules, see [samples](#-samples) below.

 ---